Here comes the sun

 and the Word was God.

 As the son of Isis, Ra was the king of all the other deities.
 Ra was so powerful that some have argued that the entire Egyptian religion was some form of veiled monotheism.
 This seems to be an overstatement, but it underlines Ra’s primary position within the religious texts as a facsimile of Atum.
-Below there is a golden serpent emerging from the vernal sun, symbolising rebirth:

-This implied that the solar cult of Atum was all about order.
+This implied that the solar cult of Ra was all about order.
 The rising and setting of the Sun was linked with stability because it happened every day and therefore represented Ma’at—the guiding principle of the universe.
-It was also a symbol of the pharaoh, who embodied the “divine king” every morning when he rose like a snake.
+It was also a symbol of the pharaoh, who embodied the “divine king” (Osiris) every morning when he rose like a snake.